 The board is administered by the LLC established by the trust.
 It will be composed of a diverse set of members whose names will be public.
-They will exercise neutral, independent judgment and render decisions impartially.
-To manage its operations, the board will have officers and committees, which will meet periodically to conduct business, including case and member selection.
+They will exercise neutral, independent judgment and render decisions impartially.2 To manage its operations, the board will have co-chairs and committees, which will meet periodically to conduct business, including case and member selection.3

-1.1 Officers
+1.1 Co-Chairs